Super-Sized Ecoat For Oshkosh Finishing Services

-Oshkosh launched a state-of-the-art line of services to provide high quality manufacturing, corrosion protection and topcoat services for heavy duty industrial, specialty vehicle and commercial products companies.
+The company launched its finishing services to provide manufacturing, corrosion protection and top coat services for heavy duty industrial, specialty vehicle and commercial products companies.
+See the VIDEO!

 It never fails.
 When Josh Verdon gives a tour to prospective customers of the finishing area at Oshkosh Corp.’s expansive facility in Wisconsin, the topic always comes back to quality.

 “It’s always the No. 1 topic that comes up,” says Verdon, sales manager for Oshkosh Finishing Services, a division of the large manufacturing entity.
 “They want to know about our quality, and whether we can meet their specifications, from either the fabrication shop or from the OEM.”

 But a 360° view of the Oshkosh facility quickly sets any customer’s mind at ease, as they see top-level coatings and finishes applied after—if needed—custom fabrication that meets some fairly stringent standards of other Oshkosh customers, namely the U.S. military.

 After all, more than 20,000 U.S. Army vehicles can’t be wrong.